xdaDaveShaw/xdaDaveShaw.github.io/blog/_posts/2025-01-16-an-introduction-to-runbooks.md

 On a Friday afternoon, or that boring meeting you can't get out of, have a browse through and make sure they still make sense.
-When you write things you often do it from a position of understanding, and only in time, do you realise you have missed a vital instruction.
+When you write things you often do it from a position of understanding, and only in time do you realise you have missed a vital instruction.
 "Reboot the server" may be a valid instruction, but if you are SSH'd into a Linux server, do you know the exact command to trigger an immediate reboot?